Katya Soldak

-Katya Soldak is a New-York-based journalist, documentary filmmaker, and author of Ukrainian origin.
+Katya Soldak (born 1977 in Kharkiv) is a New-York-based journalist, documentary filmmaker, and author of Ukrainian origin.
 She is currently the editorial director for Forbes Media's international editions, focussing on Eastern Europe and the post-Soviet territories.

 Early life and education

-Soldak was born and raised in Ukraine.
-In 2008, she graduated from Columbia University Graduate School of Journalism with a Master’s degree in digital media.
+Soldak was born and raised in Kharkiv, Ukraine.

+While attending H.S.
+Skovoroda Kharkiv National Pedagogical University Soldak worked for one of the first independent TV stations in Ukraine in the 90s.
+From 2001 to 2003, Katya Soldak studied at Emerson College.
+In 2008, she graduated from Columbia University Graduate School of Journalism with a Master's degree in digital media.